Rigs#

 Syntax#

-=SMX.Rigs(Aggregate By, Operator, State Code, Region, Subregion, County, Start Date, End Date, Rig Class)
+=SMX.Rigs(Aggregate By, Operator, Region, Subregion, County)

 Arguments#